-This value is totally separate from the three values mentioned above as it only pertains to the income rider on your annuity.
+This value is separate from the abovementioned values as it only pertains to the income rider on your annuity.
 The income value is the value your income rider accumulates.

-In most cases, the income value is not real, and you can not walk away with the income value.
+In most cases, the income value is inaccurate, and you can not walk away with the income value.

 What Value Do My Beneficiaries Receive When I Die?